-- b) Unused sick leave may accumulate up to a maximum of seventy (70) working days. - 2) Employees employed on or after January 1, 1981, shall be governed by the following provision: - a) Employees who have less than one (1) year of service as of January 1 shall be entitled to the following: After one (1) month of employment, Employees shall be granted sick leave at the rate of one (1) day per month with a maximum of twelve (12) working days per year. - b) Employees who have one (1) or more years of service as of January 1 shall be entitled to twelve (12) sick days as of each January 1. - c) Employees who have one (1) or more years of service as of January 1 may accumulate and carry over from one calendar year to the next a maximum of twelve (12) sick days. - 3) All Employees shall be governed by the following provisions in addition to paragraphs (1) or (2) above, as the case may be: - a) An Employee shall give notice of illness no later than 10:30 a.m. and may be subject, at the Employer's discretion, to loss of a day's salary, if such notice is not given.
+- 1) Employees employed on or after January 1, 1981, shall be governed by the following provision: - a) Employees who have less than one (1) year of service as of January 1 shall be entitled to the following: After one (1) month of employment, Employees shall be granted sick leave at the rate of one (1) day per month with a maximum of twelve (12) working days per year. - b) Employees who have one (1) or more years of service as of January 1 shall be entitled to twelve (12) sick days as of each January 1. - c) Employees who have one (1) or more years of service as of January 1 may accumulate and carry over from one calendar year to the next a maximum of twelve (12) sick days. - 2) All Employees shall be governed by the following provisions in addition to paragraphs (1) above, as the case may be: - a) An Employee shall give notice of illness no later than 10:30 a.m. and may be subject, at the Employer's discretion, to loss of a day's salary, if such notice is not given.
 The Employee is required to give such notice to the Human Resources Department, or in the event the Human Resources Department is not available, to the switchboard operator.
 Such notice is required on any day upon which the Employee is expected to be on the job; for example, if an Employee calls in prior to 10:30 a.m. on Monday and informs the Human Resources Department that the Employee will not be in on Monday and Tuesday, no call is required on Tuesday; but if that same Employee is not able to come to work on Wednesday, that Employee is required to give another notice to the Human Resources Department prior to 10:30 a.m.
 Wednesday morning.
 The Employer may require proof of illness from a medical doctor or other health care practitioner when, in its judgment, there is excessive use of sick leave or there appears to be a pattern of abuse.

 - b) Employees who require medical care during working hours, or who have medical appointments which could not have been scheduled except during working hours, shall be allowed time off for these purposes by arrangement with the Human Resources Department.
-Upon returning to work, the Employee shall present a doctor's certificate and the time off shall be charged to sick leave. - c) Subject to the continued existence of the job, an Employee absent due to illness for a period of up to twelve (12) months within any two-year period shall be entitled to the Employee's regular job upon return to work. - d) When an Employee becomes eligible to receive disability benefits, the Employer shall provide sick leave pay only in amounts equal to the difference, if any, between the Employee's regular wages and disability benefits, and any sick leave payments by the Employer shall continue until the full cash equivalent of the sick leave pay provision in the Agreement has been paid to the Employee.
+Upon returning to work, the Employee shall present a doctor's certificate and the time off shall be charged to sick leave. - c) Subject to the continued existence of the job, an Employee absent due to illness for a period of up to twelve (12) months within any two-year period shall be entitled to the Employee's regular job upon return to work. - d) When an Employee becomes eligible to receive disability benefits, the Employer shall provide sick leave pay only in amounts equal to the difference, if any, between the Employee's regular wages and disability benefits, and any sick leave payments by the Employer shall continue until the full cash equivalent of the sick leave pay provision in the Agreement has been paid to the Employee. - 3) Employees will receive additional sick days for Covid-related illness in accordance with New York law, provided that in the event the New York law is changed to eliminate such additional days, the Union may request a reopener of the Agreement limited to the subject of Covid sick days.

-ARTICLE 12 - PERSONAL DAYS
+ARTICLE 13 - PERSONAL DAYS